 145km (90 miles) S of San José; 32km (20 miles) SW of Palmar

 The bay is named after Sir Francis Drake, who is believed to have anchored here in 1579.
-Emptying into a broad bay, the tiny Río Agujitas acts as a protected harbor for small boats and is a great place to do a bit of canoeing or swimming.
-Many of the local lodges dock their boats and many dolphin- and whale-watching tours leave from here.
-Stretching south from DrakeBay are miles of deserted beaches and dense primary tropical rainforest.
+The tiny Río Agujitas flows into a protected bay where boats are moored.
+It’s a great place for canoeing or swimming, and a number of dolphin- and whale-watching tours depart from here.
+Stretching south from Drake are miles of remote beaches, rocky points, and stretches of primary and secondary rainforest.
 Adventurous explorers will find tide pools, spring-fed rivers, waterfalls, forest trails, and some of the best bird-watching in all of Costa Rica.
-If a paradise such as this appeals to you, DrakeBay makes a good base for exploring the peninsula.

 If you want to go to Drake Bay, be advised that almost all the visitors here have advance bookings at an all-inclusive resort.
 This is not the place to come if you like to “wing it,” traveling first and seeking lodging later, nor will you find a lively community here where you’ll run into other backpackers bumming around.
 The tourism model here is almost exclusively pre-booked with all-inclusive packages.

 South of Drake Bay are the wilds of the Osa Peninsula, including Corcovado National Park, which is often described as the crown jewel of Costa Rican parks.
 It covers about a third of the Osa Peninsula and contains the largest single expanse of virgin lowland rainforest in Central America.
 For this reason, Corcovado is well known among researchers studying rainforest ecology.
 If you come here, you’ll learn firsthand why they’re called rainforests: Some parts of the peninsula receive up to 700cm (23 ft.) of rain per year—that’s more than three Shaquille O’Neals.